x06lan/mdbook/src/computer-science/CSG.md

 tags: `3D` `js`

 # CSG (Constructive Solid Geometry) note

+CSG is a methodology for constructing geometries by mesh, using algorithms capable of performing boolean operations like union or difference (A-B), among others.

 # vector
 > ## values
 > x,y,z for a point or normal